tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 4. **Deployment account**

     - Username: Enter **lcmuser** in this tutorial.
-    - Password: Enter the password that you specified in **1.
-Deploy Azure Local Lab environment** that entered as the password of Administrator account.
+    - Password: Enter the password that you specified as the password of the Administrator account in **1.
+Deploy Azure Local Lab environment**.
     - Confirm password: Enter the same password as Password.

 5. **Local administrator**

     - Username: Enter **Administrator** in this tutorial.
-    - Password: Enter the password that you specified in **1.
-Deploy Azure Local Lab environment** that entered as the password of Administrator account.
+    - Password: Enter the password that you specified as the password of the Administrator account in **1.
+Deploy Azure Local Lab environment**.
     - Confirm password: Enter the same password as Password.

 6. Click **Next: Security**.